Berlusconi ordered to do community service for tax conviction

 MILAN A court on Tuesday ordered former Prime Minister Silvio Berlusconi to serve a tax fraud sentence by doing community service with the elderly, in a ruling that restricts his movements but not his political activity.

-The court ruled that Berlusconi, one of Italy's richest men, must spend four hours a week in a Catholic old people's home on the outskirts of Milan for a year.
-The home's director said the media tycoon would keep residents company and take them to Mass.
+The Milan court ruled Berlusconi, one of Italy's richest men, must spend at least four hours a week in an old people's home for one year.

-The four-time prime minister, 77, will not be allowed to travel outside Lombardy, the region around Milan where he has his main residence, except for restricted trips to Rome.
+The four-time prime minister, 77, will not be allowed to travel outside Lombardy, the region around Milan where he has his main residence, except for restricted trips to his home in Rome.

 However, Berlusconi's allies said he would still be able to campaign for next month's European Parliament election and play a political role.
 The ruling does not mention any restrictions on holding political rallies or giving interviews.